carbon-language/carbon-lang/docs/design/generics/details.md

 there are multiple `impl` definitions that match a particular type and interface combination.

-### Other constraints as type-types
+### Other constraints as type-of-types

-There are some constraints that we will naturally represent as named type-types that the user can specify.
+There are some constraints that we will naturally represent as named type-of-types that the user can specify.

-#### Sized types and type-types
+#### Sized types and type-of-types

 Like Rust, we may have types that have values whose size is only determined at runtime.
 Many functions may want to restrict to types with known size.